Madvillainy: Production

 Madvillainy was produced almost entirely by Madlib, except the first track, which he produced in collaboration with Doom.
 On the album, Madlib incorporates his distinctive production style, based on using samples, mostly obscure, from albums recorded in different countries.
 Aside from sampling records by American artists, namely from jazz and soul, Madlib also used Indian (for example, "Shadows of Tomorrow" samples "Hindu Hoon Main Na Musalman Hoon" by R. D. Burman) and Brazilian records ("Curls" samples "Airport Love Theme" by Waldir Calmon) for Madvillainy.
 In regards to Madlib's production on the album, he stated in an interview:

-"I did most of the Madvillain album in Brazil.
+I did most of the Madvillain album in Brazil.
 Cuts like "Raid" I did in my hotel room in Brazil on a portable turntable, my 303, and a little tape deck.
-I recorded it on tape, came back here, put it on CD, and Doom made a song out of it."
+I recorded it on tape, came back here, put it on CD, and Doom made a song out of it.

 The album consists of 22 songs, most of which are under 3 minutes and contain no hooks or choruses.
 Sam Samuelson of AllMusic compared the album to a comic book, "sometimes segued with vignettes sampled from 1940s movies and broadcasts or left-field [marijuana]-toting skits".
 He also noted that some instrumentals on the album "[seem] to be so out of time or step with a traditional hip-hop direction".
 The A.V.
 Club compared the album to a buffet, where "Madlib and Doom are interested in throwing out ideas as fast as they have them, giving them as much attention as they need, and moving on to the next thing".
 Tim O'Neil of PopMatters praised Madlib's instrumentals and said that they "make the album a sonic feast".

 Lyrics

 Doom's lyrics on Madvillainy are free-associative.
 According to Stereogum, the album "is about using sound to craft semi-indecipherable vignettes that are situated somewhere between the real and the mythical".
 Despite originally featuring a more enthusiastic, excited delivery, the leak prompted Doom to go with a slower and more relaxed flow on the final version of the album.
 This move has been praised by various publications, including Pitchfork, which said that it was "ultimately better-suited" than the original.

-Throughout the album, Doom uses a number of literary devices, including multi-syllable rhymes, internal rhymes, alliteration, assonance, and holorimes.
+Throughout the album, Doom uses a number of literary devices, including multisyllabic rhymes, internal rhymes, alliteration, assonance, and holorimes.
 Music critics also noted extensive use of wordplay and double entendres.
-PopMatters wrote, "You can spend hours poring over the lyric sheet and attempting to grok Doom’s infinitely dense verbiage.
-If language is arbitrary, then many of Doom’s verses exploit the essence of words stripped of meaning, random conglomerations of syllables assembled in an order that only makes sense from a rhythmical standpoint", the critic added.
-The Observer stated that "the densely telegraphic lyrics almost always reward closer inspection" and that Doom's "rhymes miss beats, drop into the middle of the next line, work their way through whole verses" allows for a smooth listen.
+PopMatters wrote, "You can spend hours poring over the lyric sheet and attempting to grok Doom's infinitely dense verbiage.
+If language is arbitrary, then many of Doom's verses exploit the essence of words stripped of meaning, random conglomerations of syllables assembled in an order that only makes sense from a rhythmical standpoint", the critic added.
+The Observer stated that "the densely telegraphic lyrics almost always reward closer inspection" and that Doom's "rhymes miss beats, drop into the middle of the next line, work their way through whole verses" allowing for a smooth listen.